LazyRacc00n/NetworkAnalysis_1Assignment/README.md

 ## 1. Information about the dataset

-This dataset we choose consists of 'circles' (or 'friends lists') from Facebook collected from survey participants.
+The dataset we choose consists of 'circles' (or 'friends lists') from Facebook collected from survey participants.
 The dataset includes node features (profiles), circles, and ego networks.
 It's been downloaded from [Stanford Network Analysis Project](https://snap.stanford.edu/data/ego-Facebook.html).
 The linked page provides two different dataset: